TECHNOVE/Airplane/README.md

 As of January 20th, 2021 the NFT Worlds server is a baseline, heavily optimized server implementation that the blockchain APIs and more for NFT Worlds will be built into.
 We will have a development roadmap released that can be tracked alongside this repository before the end of the month.

+## Releases

+The first release build will be available within the next 72 hours.

 ## Building

 ```bash